cwricklee/stock-portfolio-tracker/README.md

 ---

+## Disclaimer

+As I am a casual investor with very limited knowledge in trading, the terminology and calculations used are simply based on my own understanding.
+This software is provided as is and I make no representations or warranties of any kind concering the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of this software.
+I will not be liable for any damages you may suffer in connection with using, modifying, or distributing this software.

 ## Special Notes

-1. As I am a casual investor with very limited knowledge in trading, the terminology and calculations used are simply based on my own understanding which might not be applicable in professional enviornment.
-2. In the Stock Transaction sheet, row 15-20 are hidden with some sample transactions.
+In the Stock Transaction sheet, row 15-20 are hidden with some sample transactions.
 These transactions are for reference only and they are not included in the calculations.